RxnRover/CyRxnOpt/docs/source/developer/add_new_optimizer.rst

  Creating a New Optimizer Class
 ################################

 #.
-Make a copy of `OptimizerTemplete.py` and rename it as
+Make a copy of `OptimizerTemplate.py` and rename it as
    `OptimizerName.py`.
+Make a copy of OptimizerTemplate.py and rename it as OptimizerName.py, replacing Name with the name or an abbreviation
+    of your optimizer.
+For example, if this template was being used to add support for the optimizer, Nelder-Mead Simplex, we may rename OptimizerTemplate.py to OptimizerNMSimplex.py.The template file is
-The template file is located at:
+    located at: `CyRxnOpt/src/CyRxnOpt/OptimizerTemplate.py` .
-   `CyRxnOpt/src/CyRxnOpt/OptimizerTemplete.py` .
-You can download here
+    You can download here :download:`OptimizerTemplate.py
-   :download:`OptimizerTemplete.py
-   </../../src/cyrxnopt/OptimizerTemplete.py>`
+   </../../src/cyrxnopt/OptimizerTemplate.py>`

 #.
 Change the class name to your optimizer class name, for example,
    `OptimizerName`.